 This factsheet is designed to provide helpful information and advice.
 It is not an authoritative statement of the law.
 We work to ensure that our factsheets are accurate and up to date, but information about benefits and community care is subject to change over time.
 We would recommend contacting the Carers UK Helpline or visiting our website for the latest information.
-We would welcome your feedback on this factsheet - please email: info@carersuk.org This factsheet was updated in April 2024.
-Next review due April 2025.
+We would welcome your feedback on this factsheet - please email: info@carersuk.org This factsheet was updated in April 2025.
+Next review due April 2026.
 Carers UK Helpline For expert information and advice about caring.

-Q 0808 808 7777 (Monday - Friday 9am-6pm)
+G 0808 808 7777 (Monday - Friday 9am-6pm)

 advice@carersuk.org

 Carers UK

 20 Great Dover Street London SE1 4LX 020 7378 4999 info@carersuk.org

 Carers Wales

 029 2081 1370 info@carerswales.org

 Carers Scotland

 0141 445 3070 info@carerscotland.org

 Carers Northern Ireland

-advice@carersuk.org

-However caring affects you, we're here.
+02890 43 98 43 info@carersni.org However caring affects you, we're here.

 Caring will affect us all at some point in our lives.